Prism

 return hello_world_str + additional_details

 Our CurrentRun.ref() is located in the second task.
-We did not specify any custom task ID in our HelloWorld task, so we need to reference the default task ID that Prism sets — <module_name>.<class name>.
+We did not specify any custom in our HelloWorld task, so we need to reference the default task ID that Prism sets — <module_name>.<class name>.